 Second time disappointment happened this Tuesday, October 15.
 The disappointment from the evening spilled over to the food, but my other friends agreed that the food wasn’t the best.

-Why my frustration with the money and all?
-Because when we go out in groups, these two are the ones who’ll always order individually and never finish their portions, ever ever ever.
+Why my frustration?
+All that (in the preceding paragraph) and that when we go out in groups, some people always order individually and never finish their portions, ever ever ever.
+Some take it to go (or I feel order it to-go, not explicitly stating that), some don’t.

 The lasuni gobi and the paneer pakoras were the only two saving graces for the entire evening.
 OK, the salted lassi too.
 The lasuni gobi was nice and crisp and superb flavours of everything from the salt to the sauces to the garlic.
 The paneer pakoras usually turn out bland, and the batter layer was thick, but it was fried well, not greasy and tasted good.
 The salted lassi was a tad too salty for me but it almost was like the ginger powder was probably toasted to perfection and then added to this.

-The chocolate ganache cake with the sorbet saved some of the day for the restaurant.
+The chocolate ganache cake with the sorbet saved some day for the restaurant.

-They’ll have to do much to redeem themselves in my eyes – true for Ab&Ma and Junoon.
+They’ll have to do much to redeem themselves in my eyes – true for some peeps here and Junoon.

 The place looks quite appealing and inviting and the service was very polite and friendly.